How is life after the French Foreign Legion? Or what happens when you finish your contract?

 A former member of the French Special Forces

 I found the Instagram profile of a former member of the French Special Forces, who built a civilian career of his military experience.
 Now he’s working as a firearm and close combat instructor.
 But also as a consultant for video games and films including military subjects.
 Even if he’s never been a Legionnaire and the level of the Special Forces is highly above the best units of the French Foreign Legion, I’d like to share his profile.
 It’s very inspiring!

 Click here to meet Alex, a former French SAS.

-That’s all I have in mind for the first time.
-If you have any questions, please leave a comment and I’ll try to answer the best possible.
+That’s all I had in mind for the first time.
+If you want to know more about daily life in the French Foreign Legion, here is where my story begins.
+If you have any questions, please leave a comment below.